 - Mako sharks — like sailfish — are known for their speed.

 - This aquatic hunter has been known to take down sailfish, dolphins, sea turtles, and even other sharks.

-Mega sharks are large and dangerous predators in oceans worldwide.
+Mako sharks are large and dangerous predators in oceans worldwide.
 In this footage, we see a large mako shark hunting a sailfish.
-However, as the mega shark zeroes in on the sailfish, you realize its target isn’t that easy to catch because the sailfish is fast and agile.
+However, as the Mako shark zeroes in on the sailfish, you realize its target isn’t that easy to catch because the sailfish is fast and agile.